Cardiac Center: Resources For Professionals

 How to Identify and Manage Childhood Dyslipidemia presentation will help healthcare professional diagnose dyslipidemia using NHLBI screening guidelines and understand appropriate diet, lifestyle and drug treatment options.

-Save the date for the 23rd Annual Update on Pediatric and Congenital Cardiovascular Disease.
-The conference will be held Feb 12 -16, 2020 at Disney's Yacht & Beach Club Resorts in Buena Vista, Fla.
+The 23rd Annual Update on Pediatric and Congenital Cardiovascular Disease will be held Feb 12 -16, 2020 at Disney's Yacht & Beach Club Resorts in Buena Vista, Fla.
+Learn more.

 The following case studies highlight significant clinical findings: